-At SeaLink Travel Group we are following the advice of the health authorities and the Federal, State and Territory Governments when making decisions about our vessels, cruises, tours, accommodation, and operations.
-We are also pleased to advise that our touring will recommence from Wednesday 5th August 2020.
+We will continue to follow the advice and direction of the relevant health authorities and the Federal, State and Territory Governments when making decisions about our vessels, cruises, tours, and transport operations.

-Thank you for your support during this difficult time and stay well.
+Thank you for your support and stay well.

 What are we doing to minimise the risk of COVID-19?

-We have always had stringent and rigorous hygiene standards, cleaning procedures and health and safety practices.
-During this time, we have stepped up our practices and procedures even further.
+We have always had stringent and rigorous hygiene standards, cleaning procedures and health and safety practices but during this time, we have stepped up our practices and procedures even further.

-Our staff have been briefed and trained on appropriate hand hygiene and sanitising practices.
-We will continue to monitor and maintain these practices in accordance with the health advice to ensure we maintain these to the highest standards.
+Our staff are all trained on appropriate hand hygiene and sanitising practices and we will continue to maintain these practices in accordance with the necessary State & Territory health protocols and ensure we maintain these to the highest standards.

 All our operations have increased vessel, vehicle and room cleaning procedures and practices.
-Hard surfaces (such as tables, handrails, door handles, counters etc.) are being cleaned more regularly to minimise the risk.
+Hard surfaces (such as tables, handrails, door handles, counters etc) are cleaned more regularly to minimise any risk.

-Where possible we have made additional hand sanitisers and cleaning stations available to our customers and employees to exercise good hand/hygiene practices.
-We have also placed hygiene communications from the relevant health authorities in our vessels, vehicles, accommodation, food venues, shop fronts/counters/terminals and offices.
+Where possible we have made additional hand sanitisers and cleaning stations available to our customers and employees and we have also placed hygiene communications from the relevant health authorities in our vessels, vehicles, accommodation, food venues, shop fronts, counters, terminals and offices.

-In the unlikely event that a customer or staff member presents with symptoms, where possible we will supply them with a mask and follow the instructions and recommendations from the Australian Government Health Department.
-Click here for more information.
+In the unlikely event that a customer or staff member presents with symptoms, we have procedures in place and will also follow the instructions and recommendations from the Australian Government Health Department.

 What can you do to minimise the risk?